Skip to content

 • Passing tests (if your project has a test suite)

-Consider using Quick Flow or the full BMad Method when:
+Consider using the full BMad Method when:

 • The change affects multiple systems or requires coordinated updates across many files